 Wisconsin and its large cities have had many descriptive nicknames over the years.
 “America’s Dairyland,” is the one that has stuck, but the most popular attractions in this Midwestern state have nothing to do with cheese.
 Endless miles of lakes and waterways combined with rugged cliffs and lush farmland have earned Wisconsin the reputation as one of the Midwest’s most beautiful and most active states.

 Some of the most popular destinations in Wisconsin are perfect locations for outdoor enjoyment in almost any form.
-Whether you want to laze in a lounge chair or set out in a kayak, Wisconsin’s diverse geography has something for everyone.
-In the state’s largest city, Milwaukee, visitors can enjoy cultural excursions to museums, breweries, and many other notable attractions.
+Wisconsin’s diverse geography has something for everyone.
+In the state’s largest city, Milwaukee, visitors can enjoy cultural excursions to museums and many other notable attractions.

 Apostle Islands National Lakeshore